-June 2016 and it’s 1 year on since the roof was stripped of its remaining lead by theives.
-As you can see from the fundraising thermometer the target has just about been reached in terms of funds to complete the roof repairs.
+It’s 1 year on since the roof was stripped of its remaining lead by theives.
+The target has just about been reached in terms of funds to complete the roof repairs.
 The roof repairs are now complete with the exception of a few small last fixes.

 Special thanks must go to Yvonne Hewitt.
 Yvonne has now retired as church warden after 25 yrs, but not before spending many many hours of time and effort into researching and securing grant applications and overseeing the roof repairs.